conholdateapp/docs.conholdate.app/docs/how-to/Assemble.md

 	```

 ### Assemble template
-Now that you have both DOCX and XML templates it is time to asseble your form.
+Now that you have both DOCX and XML templates it is time to assemble your form.
-In order to asseble your final template, just zip both files into single zip.
+In order to assemble your final template, just zip both files into single zip.

 ### Create forms online without registration
 1. Go to [Online Document Assembly](https://features.conholdate.app/assembly) page.
 1. Click on `Upload` icon and upload a zip package.
-1. After upload is complete, click on `Assembly` button.
+1. After upload is complete, click on the `Assembly` button.
-1. To share your form click on <i class="far fa-copy"></i> button.
+1. To share your form click on the <i class="far fa-copy"></i> button.
 Share form link will be copied to your clipboard.
 1. If download resulted document is enabled you can select one of the three available formats from dropdown and download it.

 ### Create forms online as registered user